Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 ## The Feedback Gap Is Getting Worse

-The data suggests the candidate feedback problem is worsening.
+Recruiting-industry surveys cannot estimate every candidate population, but they describe a widespread feedback problem.

 [iHire surveyed 1,024 candidates in October 2025](https://www.ihire.com/resourcecenter/employer/pages/53-percent-of-job-seekers-have-been-ghosted-by-a-potential-employer) and found that 53% had been ghosted by an employer during their job search.